-We have incurred significant net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through private placements of our redeemable convertible preferred shares, our convertible notes, the completion of our IPO and follow-on offerings of our common stock.
-For the years ended December 31, 2023, 2022 and 2021, we reported a net loss of \$188.9 million, \$142.2 million and \$72.8 million, respectively.
-We had an accumulated deficit of \$458.6 million as of December 31, 2023.
-We expect to incur increasing levels of operating losses for the foreseeable future, particularly as we advance tovorafenib and pimasertib through clinical development.
+We have incurred significant net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through private placements of our redeemable convertible preferred shares, our convertible notes and the completion of our IPO.
+For the years ended December 31, 2021, 2020, and 2019, we reported a net loss of \$72.8 million, \$43.8 million, and \$17.0 million, respectively.
+We had an accumulated deficit of \$127.5 million as of December 31, 2021.
+We expect to incur increasing levels of operating losses for the foreseeable future, particularly as we advance DAY101 (tovorafenib) and pimasertib through clinical development.
 Our prior losses, combined with expected future losses, have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-We expect our research and development expenses to significantly increase in connection with our additional planned clinical trials for our lead product candidate and other product candidates, including our ongoing pivotal Phase 2 FIREFLY-1 trial for tovorafenib, our ongoing pivotal Phase 3 FIREFLY-2 trial of tovorafenib as a potential front-line therapy in pLGG, our ongoing Phase 1b/2 FIRELIGHT-1 umbrella master trial of tovorafenib in adult RAS/RAF-altered solid tumors as a monotherapy and in combination with pimasertib, and development of and subsequent Investigational New Drug Applications, or INDs, for any future product candidates we may choose to pursue.
-In October 2023, the U.S. Food and Drug Administration, or FDA, accepted our New Drug Applications, or NDAs, and granted priority review for tovorafenib as a monotherapy in relapsed or refractory pLGG.
-If we obtain marketing authorization for tovorafenib, pimasertib or another product candidate, we will incur significant sales, marketing and outsourced manufacturing expenses in connection with the commercialization of tovorafenib, pimasertib or such other product candidate.
+We expect our research and development expenses to significantly increase in connection with our additional planned clinical trials for our lead product candidate and other product candidates, including our ongoing pivotal Phase 2 clinical trial for DAY101 (tovorafenib) (FIREFLY-1), our planned Phase 3 clinical trial of DAY101 (tovorafenib) as a potential frontline therapy in pLGG, our planned Phase 2 clinical trial of DAY101 (tovorafenib) in adult RAS/RAF-altered solid tumors and our planned Phase 1b/2 trial for DAY101 (tovorafenib) and pimasertib, and development of and subsequent Investigational New Drug Applications, or INDs, for any future product candidates we may choose to pursue.
+In addition, if we obtain marketing approval for DAY101 (tovorafenib), pimasertib, or another product candidate, we will incur significant sales, marketing and outsourced manufacturing expenses in connection with the commercialization of DAY101 (tovorafenib), pimasertib, or such other product candidate, respectively.
 We have also incurred, and will continue to incur, additional costs associated with operating as a public company.